 This course provides an overview of Spain's and Latin America's cultures and civilizations.
-Prerequisite: SPAN 2106 or permission of instructor

 SPAN 3003 Introduction to Spanish Linguistics.
 (3) (pending faculty approval)

 A course in traducing the basic concepts of Spanish linguistics, including pragmatics, semantics, syntax, morphology, phonology, and language processing and acquisition